6uoMycop/notes/RDMA_API.md

 A UD connection is very similar to a UDP connection.

+### Key Concepts
+#### Global Routing Header (GRH)
+The GRH is used for routing between subnets.
+When using RoCE, the GRH is used for routing inside the subnet and therefore is a mandatory.
+The use of the GRH is mandatory in order for an application to support both IB and RoCE.

+When global routing is used on UD QPs, there will be a GRH contained in the first 40 bytes of the receive buffer.

 ## VPI Verbs API
 ### Verb Context Operations
 #### ibv_create_cq